ibm-cloud-docs/assistant/actions.md

 1. Test the action as you build it.

     Click the **Save** icon to save your latest changes first.
-With Auto-save that is enabled in Action Settings changes are saved automatically.
+With Auto-save enabled in Action Settings, changes are saved automatically.
 But to be sure that changes you *just* made are applied, save them explicitly.
     {: tip}

     Open the Preview pane to submit test input and see how your assistant responds.